 3.9 Despite a successful record of delivering above the Core Strategy housing target up until 2017/18, subsequent AMRs have monitored housing delivery against the local housing need figure as calculated by the standard method.
-149 homes were delivered in the 2018/19 monitoring year against the standard method target of 620 dwellings and 446 dwellings were delivered in the 2019/20 period against the standard method target of 624 dwellings.
-In 2020/21, this target figure is 630 dwellings per annum which will again be likely to indicate an underperformance in housing delivery.
+149 homes were delivered in the 2018/19 monitoring year against the standard method target of 620 dwellings 446 dwellings were delivered in the 2019/20 period against the standard method target of 624 dwellings and during the year 2020/21 115 net dwellings were delivered against the standard method target of 630 dwellings.
+In 2021/22, this target figure is 633 dwellings per annum which will again be likely to indicate an underperformance in housing delivery.